uqyanzie/uqyanzie/README.md

 - 👋 Hi, I’m @uqyanzie
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Basic Python Programming Languange
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me uqyanzie@gmail.com

 <!---
 uqyanzie/uqyanzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.